vlang/v/CONTRIBUTING.md

 supports comptime code generation, and it will be possible to do this using the language's tools.

-9. `v/gen/x64` is the directory with all the machine code generation logic.
+9. `v/gen/native` is the directory with all the machine code generation logic.
 It defines a set of functions that translate assembly instructions to machine code and build the binary from scratch byte by byte.
-It manually builds all headers, segments, sections, symtable, relocations, etc. Right now it only has basic support of the x64 platform/ELF format.
+It manually builds all headers, segments, sections, symtable, relocations, etc. Right now it only has basic support of the native platform (ELF, MACHO format).

 The rest of the directories are vlib modules: `builtin/` (strings, arrays, maps), `time/`, `os/`, etc. Their documentation is pretty clear.